Aquifer: An underground geological formation able to store and yield water (see artesian, confined, and unconfined aquifers).

 Confining layer: Geologic material with little or no permeability or hydraulic conductivity.
 Water does not pass through this layer or the rate of movement is extremely slow.

-Decommissioning a well: The process of sealing a well that is no longer being used to prevent groundwater contamination and harm to people and animals.
+Decommissioning a well: An environmentally sound process of sealing a well that is no longer being used in order to prevent groundwater contamination and harm to people and animals.
+"Well abandonment" can be a synonymous term unless it is used to describe a situation in which the use of a well is discontinued and the well is ignored or improperly sealed.

 Drawdown: A lowering of the groundwater level caused by pumping.

-Groundwater: Water found in the spaces between soil particles and cracks in rocks underground (located in the saturation zone).
-Groundwater is a natural resource that is used for drinking, recreation, industry, and growing crops.
+Groundwater: Water found in the spaces between soil particles and cracks in rocks underground located in the saturation zone.
+Cracks in rocks can be due to joints, faults, etc. Groundwater is a natural resource that is used for drinking, recreation, industry, and growing crops.

-Impermeable layer: A layer of material (such as clay) in an aquifer through which water does not pass.
+Impermeable layer: A layer of material (such as clay) in an aquifer through which water does not pass or passes extremely slowly.

 Induced recharge: The recharge to an aquifer that occurs when a pumping well creates a cone of depression that lowers an adjacent water table below the level of a stream or lake, causing the stream or lake to lose water to the adjacent groundwater aquifer.